-Ergonomic assessments, or workplace ergonomics is the science of fitting workstation setup and job requirements to the capabilities of the working population.
-The ergonomic profession applies theory, principles and data and methods in order to optimise human wellbeing (health) and overall system performance (productivity).
-The work people do can positively or negatively affect the likelihood of a person developing an injury or illness.
+Ergonomic assessments, or workplace ergonomics is the science of melding the job requirements of the worker with a sound workstation setup.
+As ergonomic professionals, we analyse the client, their working habits, posture, and repetition of job tasks.
+Using this data, we can effectively manage worker health and wellbeing, overall system performance (productivity) and reduce the likelihood of injury.
+An individuals daily work habits can positively or negatively affect the likelihood of developing an injury or illness.
 Therefore effective and successful ergonomic workstation ‘fits’ not only improves worker productivity and job satisfaction, it decreases illness and injury risk too.

-Workplace musculoskeletal disorders (WMSD) are among the most prevalent lost time injuries and illness in almost every Industry.
+Workplace musculoskeletal disorders (WMSD) are among the most prevalent lost time injuries and illnesses in almost every industry, causing a great deal of pain and suffering among workers.
 WMSD, specifically those involving the back, are among the most costly Workcover Claims.
-WMSD may cause a great deal of pain and suffering among workers.
 Adding ergonomic assessments to your best practice policies and procedures is an effective, easy to implement tool that will benefit your whole team.
 According to a Workcover report from 2016, the average cost of a Workcover claim is $40,051, a very costly price for lost-time.

 Poor workstation ergonomics can lead to many musculoskeletal problems, and these conditions can manifest quickly, or may take longer to present.
 Incorrect workstation setup and poor posture can lead to tendonitis, tenosynovitis, epicondylitis, carpal tunnel syndrome, rounded and slumped shoulders, stooping, craning neck, lower back pain, tennis elbow, frozen shoulder, thoracic outlet syndrome, and many other upper thoracic problems.